logeshchandrasekar/Web-Dev-Journey/README.md

 Date-(22 to 23  march 2026)
-- As of now in html, i did a sample webpage using various tags with another linked html file for interlinking of two files in same folder. and a sample fashion blog with plain html to track progress. 💪🏻
+- As of now in html, i did a sample webpage using various tags with another linked html file for interlinking of two files in same folder. and a sample fashion blog with plain html to track progress.

 Date-(24 & 25 march 2026)
 - Table creation in HTML
-- Form creation and input types
+- Form creation

 Date-(26 march 2026)
-- Semantic HTML & its structure
+- input types in forms with submission